-"Whoever performs practices related to nuclear energy utilisation (in the framework of exposition situations) or radiation practices shall proceed in such a manner that nuclear safety and radiation protection are ensured as a matter of priority."
+"Whoever performs practices related to nuclear energy utilisation or radiation practices shall proceed in such a manner that nuclear safety and radiation protection are ensured as a matter of priority."

 This principle is reflected in all the implementing regulations relating to the Atomic Act which specify in detail the basic requirements of the Act and which are binding for all those who realise or ensure the realisation of activities associated with the use of nuclear energy, i.e. design engineers, producers, operators and state supervisory authorities.